Home modifications process

 Eligibility for home automation

-If you have difficulties with mobility and hand function because of your injury, you may be eligible for home automation.
+If you have difficulties with mobility and upper limb function because of your injury, you may be eligible for home automation.

 We consider the following circumstances when reviewing your needs and any request for home automation:

-- Your functional abilities, such as mobility; amount of hand function; and your ability to understand and use an integrated home automation system
+- your functional abilities, such as mobility; amount of upper limb and hand function; and your ability to understand and use an integrated home automation system

 How it works